cdl-geneseo/geneseo-dictionary/C/Cant-get-it-upagous.md

 # Can't-get-it-upagous

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Can't-get-it-upagous

 Created by  Unknown User (tjc13), last modified by  Unknown User (jmb53) on Nov 20, 2012

 noun- an alternative name for the Seuss Tree located in the Sturges Quad, so named for its resemblance to a semi-erect penis.
 New word Fall 2008.J.Boselli, 2012: 2. colloq. term for impotence, erectile dysfunction, or &quot;whiskey dick.&quot; Though only 20% of those surveyed could identify the term, those were responses were in this new sense of the word.